Invertible ResNets for Inverse Imaging Problems: Competitive Performance with Provable Regularization Properties: Numerical Results

-The reconstruction quality in terms of PSNR and SSIM for all methods at different noise levels is depicted in Figure~\ref{fig:barchart_diffusion} for the nonlinear diffusion and in Figure~\ref{fig:bar_chart_lin_blur} for the linear blurring.
+The reconstruction quality in terms of PSNR and SSIM for all methods at different noise levels is reported in Table~\ref{tab:performance_all_models_diffusion} for the nonlinear diffusion and in Table~\ref{tab:performance_all_models_linblur} for the linear blurring.
 The networks substantially outperform the classical TV reconstruction, with the ConvResNet achieving the highest SSIM and PSNR values across both forward operators.
 Our iResNet exhibits a similar performance than DiffNet and U-Net.
-Notably, for the nonlinear diffusion operator, the iResNet performs particularly well at high noise levels, while for the linear blurring it surpasses both DiffNet and U-Net at all noise levels.
+Notably, for the nonlinear diffusion operator, the iResNet performs particularly well at high noise levels, while for the linear blurring, it surpasses both DiffNet and U-Net at all noise levels.
 The small iResNet achieves slightly lower reconstruction quality compared to the larger iResNet, but it still significantly outperforms TV reconstruction.

 The quality of reconstructions produced by our iResNets is further validated through comparative examples, as can be seen in Figure~\ref{fig:recos:nonlinear} for the nonlinear diffusion and in Figure~\ref{fig:recos_linear} for the linear blurring at both the lowest and highest noise level.
-For both types of forward operators, the visual performance of our iResNet closely matches that of the ConvResNet, U-Net and DiffNet.
+For both types of forward operators, the visual performance of our iResNet closely matches that of the ConvResNet, U-Net, and DiffNet.
 Moreover, the TV reconstructions exhibit severe artifacts, especially in the case of high noise and with the linear blurring operator.
 As anticipated, all methods struggle to recover fine details at high noise levels.

 These results demonstrate that our iResNets perform on par with state-of-the-art methods in the literature, albeit with a significantly longer training time due to their invertibility.
 Among the compared methods, DiffNet appears to strike the best balance between the number of trainable parameters, training time, and performance.
-However, DiffNet is specifically designed for diffusion problems, whereas our iResNets are more versatile and can be applied to a broader range of forward operators, c.f.\ Section~\ref{sec:training_and_pde}.
-Additionally, iResNets provide theoretical guarantees, and their invertibility allows for the interpretation of the learned operator, as we will discuss in the following section.
-Due to the superior performance of our larger iResNet compared to its smaller version, we will focus our subsequent investigations on the former.
+However, DiffNet is specifically designed for diffusion problems, whereas our iResNets are more versatile and can be applied to a broader range of forward operators, cf.\ Section~\ref{sec:training_and_pde}.